 A brain injury case is one of the most complicated civil claims the average person will face.
 Brain injuries involve substantial damages, complex medical reports, and input from expert witnesses.
 The average person with no legal training or experience will likely not have the time, energy, or resources to pursue a legal claim without representation.
 Additionally, a brain injury may require the victim to rely upon a spouse or other relative to manage the legal proceedings due to the effects of the injury.

-Hiring a Boston brain injury attorney not only increases a plaintiff’s chance of winning a brain injury lawsuit but will likely additionally lead to securing much higher compensation than the plaintiff could have otherwise secured alone.
+Hiring a Boston brain injury lawyer not only increases a plaintiff’s chance of winning a brain injury lawsuit but will likely additionally lead to securing much higher compensation than the plaintiff could have otherwise secured alone.
 Attorneys understand the legal system and which types of compensation can apply to different types of cases.
 Attorneys also build networks of contacts with experts, legal professionals, and other important figures all over the country to assist with the most complex civil cases.
 A brain injury case may require testimony from more than one expert witness, and the average person without an attorney would likely have no idea where to look for assistance with expert witness testimony.

 The brain injury lawyers in Boston at Sweeney Merrigan Law, LLP believe in pursuing case results that set a precedent for greater public safety in the future.
 When negligent parties cause brain injuries to others through negligence or intentional torts, we hold them accountable and collect the compensation our clients deserve.
 We have helped past clients secure millions in compensation for their damages.

 Even if you have sustained a brain injury, it does not necessarily mean that securing compensation for your injuries will be straightforward.
 Brain injuries can be difficult to diagnose and detect, especially since the effect of a traumatic brain injury may not be evident until several days or weeks after the initial trauma occurs.
 Moreover, establishing fault and determining causation after an accident can take time and resources.